enerle/CDF-analysis/README.md

 # CDF-analysis
+We computed volume transports across sections using the cdftransport operator from CDFTOOLS, a diagnostic package written in Fortran 90 for analyzing NEMO model outputs (github.com/meom-group/CDFTOOLS).
+CDFTOOLS was developed within the DRAKKAR framework to facilitate diagnostics of NEMO simulations.
+Total volume transport is calculated by separating and summing the positive (inflow) and negative (outflow) contributions.
+Depth limits were specified to define the layers over which the transports were computed.
+No heat or salt transport diagnostics were requested.
+The transport computation was performed over the time index.

-Workflow for ocean mass transports estimation using EC-Earth HR Simulations and CDF tools
+Next, here we show the detailed workflow for ocean mass transports estimation using EC-Earth HR Simulations and CDF tools

 ## EC-Earth HR Simulations